Action 👉🏼 Response

-A content plan is a tactical component within your strategy.
-It documents the specifics of how you will execute your strategy, and who on your team will be handling each task.
+A content plan is a tactical component within your strategy that documents the specifics of how you will execute your strategy, and who will be handling each task.
+A lot of people jump to this because the ideas are in their heads.
 It’s important to understand that you need a content marketing strategy BEFORE you build your content plan.
 A content plan is a marketing plan that specifically relates to content.
-Details included are key topic areas you will cover, what content you will create and why, when, and how to share your content and specific calls to action you will include.
+Details included are key topic areas you will cover, what content you will create and why, when, and how to share your content and specific CTA's (calls to action) you will include.
 The planning is the part where you actually decide what you will do and when.

 Sonic branding is an awesome way to capture the attention of your audience and build brand recognition.
 In a consumer marketplace that’s filled with information to consume, attention can be a brand’s scarcest asset.
 Adding a sound to your brand identity can help you to get the focus you need.
 Additionally, sound can penetrate your customer’s subconscious even when they’re not really listening.
 While a visual logo requires someone to pay attention, a sonic logo flows through the mind regardless of where their focus might be.
 Cool right?
 Building a brand with sounds and music that aligns perfectly with your brand attributes is an incredible way to give your brand identity depth and according to studies, listening to sound or a piece of music can initiate the memory section of your customer’s brain, leading to better brand recall.